bitwarden/contributing-docs/docs/architecture/deep-dives/autofill/generating-fill-scripts.md

 The following information is provided to the `generateFillScript()` method:

-1. The page details, which represent the information collected from the page in `autofill.js`.
-It
+1. The page details, which represent the information collected from the page in `autofill-init.ts`.
-   includes:
+   It includes:
    - A list of AutoFillForm objects, representing each Form on the page
    - A list of AutoFillField objects, representing each Field on the page
 2. The CipherView to fill in on the page